JouleCai/geospacelab/README.md

 ## Installation

 ### -Pre-requirements
-The package was tested in a conda evironment with python (version>3.6).
+The package was tested in a conda evironment with python=>3.7 and OS: Ubuntu 20..04 or MacOS Big Sur.
 Before installing the package, install the dependencies below in a conda virtual environment.

 ```sh